nuxzero/docker-compose-lamp/README.md

-# Docker Compose for Wordpress
+# Docker Compose for LAMP stack

-The template for using Wordpress with Docker Compose.
+The template for using LAMP stack with Docker Compose.

 ## Installation